ocaml/dune/doc/stanzas/rule.rst

 Inferred Rules
 ~~~~~~~~~~~~~~

-When using the action DSL (see :ref:`user-actions`), the dependencies and
+When using the action DSL (see :doc:`concepts/actions`), the dependencies and
 targets are usually obvious.

 For instance: